luau-lang/site/src/content/docs/reference/api.md

 * `osize` - old size of the object, 0 when new object is allocated
 * `nsize` - new size of the object, 0 when object is to be freed

-If the allocation fails, return value is a `nullptr`.
+If the allocation fails, it should return a `nullptr`.

 ```c
 lua_State* luaL_newstate(void);